chakra-ui/panda/website/pages/docs/concepts/patterns.md

 To use the pattern in JSX, you need to set the `jsxFramework` property in the config.
 When this is set, Panda will emit files for JSX elements based on the framework.

 Every pattern can be used as a JSX element and imported from the `/jsx` entrypoint.
-The pattern name is the same as the function name, but in PascalCase.
+By default, the pattern name is the function name in PascalCase.
+You can override both the component name (with the `jsx` config property) and the element rendered (with the `jsxElement` config property).

+Learn more about pattern customization [here](/docs/customization/patterns).

 ```tsx
 import { VStack, Center } from '../styled-system/jsx'